pkokkinos/2026_RISE_Cooperative_Object_Detection/README.md

 This repository contains the full implementation for the paper:

 > **A Study on Cooperative Object Detection Using Adaptive YOLOv8 and Feature Fusion**
-> Submitted to RISE 2026, Springer LNCS
+> Submitted to RISE 2026 workshop (https://rise-workshop.github.io/) of the Euro-Par 2026 Conference (https://2026.euro-par.org/).

 ---